TheMaverickProgrammer/C-Python-like-Decorators/README.md

 ```

 # Clang and MSVC - `auto` pack for the win
 Try toggling the compiler options in godbolt from GNU C Compiler 9.1 to latest Clang or MSVC.
-No matter what language you specify, it won't compile.
+No matter what standard you specify, it won't compile.
 We were so close!
 Let's inspect further.
-Some google searches and forum scrolling later it seems the trusty GCC might be ahead of the curve with generic lambdas in C++14.
+Some google searches and forum scrolling later, it seems the trusty GCC might be ahead of the curve with generic lambdas in C++14.
 To quote one forum user:

 > C++20 will come with templated and conceptualized lambdas.
 The feature has already been integrated into the standard draft.